Circadian Biology — Nobel Prize Science Reference

 Social jet lag: when chronotype meets schedule

 The mismatch between biological sleep timing and required social schedule is called social jet lag — coined by Roenneberg.
-An evening-type person forced to wake at 6:30am while their biology prefers 8:30am experiences 2 hours of social jet lag every weekday.
+An evening-type forced to wake at 6:30am while their biology prefers 8:30am experiences 2 hours of social jet lag every weekday.
 Roenneberg’s population studies found that over two-thirds of the population experience at least 1 hour of social jet lag — a majority-scale public health problem hidden in plain sight.
-Use the calculator in the next section to measure yours.
+Use the calculator below to measure yours.

 Social Jet Lag Calculator